 - You maylose interest in previously enjoyable activities and only be able to look on the negative or dark side of life.

 - Hypersensitivity – can include irritability and temper outbursts.

 The important thing to remember about PTSD is that it is a perfectly normal reaction to an abnormal event, which is outside the range of normal experience.

 “I was diagnosed with PTSD two years ago.
 Even with medication, I still didn’t feel right.
 I had some memory of what happened but some bits were missing.
 You’ve helped me to fill in the gaps and to finally realise deep within me that it wasn’t my fault.
 I feel so much better now – life seems like a brighter, happier place.”
 S.D., Glanmire

-Effective Treatment For PTSD With Hypnosis And Hypnotherapy
+Effective Treatment For Post Traumatic Stress Disorder With Hypnosis And Hypnotherapy

 The aim of treatment is not to wipe away the memories.
 What happened has happened and that can’t be changed.
 The aim is to desensitise the memory so it no longer causes you distress.
 We all have unpleasant or disturbing memories but they don’t interfere with our day to day lives.
-Successful treatment for PTSD will return you to a state where you can function well in your day to day life without the distress you previously experienced.
+Successful treatment for post traumatic stress disorder will return you to a state where you can function well in your day to day life without the distress you previously experienced.